A lie can travel halfway around the world while the truth is putting on its shoes.

 In short, the offshore purse seine fishery took off in response to the demand created by “blackened redfish.”
 Research triggered by that new federal fishery uncovered a void in the offshore population—the “missing fish.”
-The fish had begun to go missing years before “blackened redfish,” largely because management in the states hadn’t kept up with the gradual increase of local commercial fishermen and the tsunami of sport-fishing Baby Boomers.
+The fish had begun to go missing years before “blackened redfish,” perhaps for environmental reasons, and/or because management in the states hadn’t kept up with the gradual increase of local commercial fishermen and the tsunami of sport-fishing Baby Boomers.

 Still, egg production by the brood stock never fell to a level that jeopardized the recruitment of young fish, as evidenced by the rapid recovery that was observed inshore as soon as the states restricted their fisheries.
 The species was never “endangered,” on the “brink of extinction,” or even close.
 Yet every pop account of the fishery entails some variation of, “Chef Paul blackened a redfish and commercial fishermen fished the species into oblivion.”